-In this paper, we propose a novel framework, named \textbf{\ourMethod}, which unifies precise camera control and long-term memory capability via time-aware positional encoding warping for world models.
-We build our method upon a diffusion transformer (DiT) based video generation model, which represents videos as visual tokens augmented with 3D positional encodings (PEs) to encapsulate spatio-temporal information.
-Following previous works~\cite{yu2025context,li2025vmem,xiao2025worldmem}, all historical frames serve as memory in {\ourMethod} to condition the generation of subsequent sequences.
-Inspired by PE-Field~\cite{bai2025positional}, we reassign the 3D PEs of tokens from both the reference image and historical frames via a time-aware geometry-grounded warping operation.
-This process provides a robust, explicit spatio-temporal correspondence between tokens for camera control and memory injection.
+In this paper, we propose {\ourMethod}, a novel framework for unified modeling of precise camera control and long-term memory via time-aware positional encoding warping for world models.
+We build {\ourMethod} upon a diffusion transformer (DiT)-based video generation model, which represents videos as visual tokens augmented with 3D positional encodings (PEs) for spatio-temporal information.
+To condition subsequent generation, following prior works~\cite{yu2025context,li2025vmem,xiao2025worldmem}, we concatenate tokens from the reference image and historical frames as conditions.
+We argue that camera-controllable generation involves modeling spatial transformations between the initial and subsequent frames, while long-term memory demands spatial alignment between historical and future frames — both rely on spatio-temporal token-wise correspondences, which can be jointly addressed by our warping operation.
+Inspired by PE-Field~\cite{bai2025positional}, we reassign 3D PEs of conditional tokens via time-aware geometry-grounded warping, thereby providing robust, explicit spatio-temporal token correspondences for camera control and memory injection.
 Notably, concatenating conditional tokens extends the input sequence length.
-Since the 3D self-attention within DiTs has quadratic complexity with respect to this length, it thereby incurs considerable computational costs.
-Therefore, we present an efficient dual-stream diffusion transformer architecture designed to model conditional generation with minimal computational overhead.
-Another practical challenge for training is the scarcity of large-scale video datasets featuring long-term revisits of the same dynamic scenes from different viewpoints.
-To overcome this limitation, we implement a scalable data curation strategy that employs point-cloud-based rendering to simulate scene revisiting, enabling us leverage over 500K videos from diverse scenarios for training.
-This strategy significantly enhances the generalizability of our method to open-world environments.
+Since 3D self-attention within DiTs has quadratic complexity with respect to sequence length, this incurs considerable computational overhead.
+We thus present an efficient dual-stream DiT tailored for conditional generation with minimal computational cost.
+Additionally, a key training challenge is the scarcity of large-scale video datasets featuring long-term scene revisits from different viewpoints.
+To address this, we implement a scalable data curation strategy with point-cloud-based rendering to simulate scene revisiting, leveraging over 500K monocular videos across diverse scenarios for training and enhancing generalizability to open-world environments.